How Social Media is Changing Emergency Response

 When a shooter opened fire at Marjory Stoneman Douglas High School in Parkland, Florida, the idea of another school shooting was horrifying to most Americans.
-To EMS personnel, though, the incident marked a profound shift in their approach to their response to active shooters and other emergencies.
+To emergency management personnel, though, the incident marked a profound shift in their approach to their response to active shooters and other emergencies.
 The channel: social media.

 While the shooter was opening fire in the halls of the school, students used their social media accounts, in particular Facebook’s “Live” function, to broadcast the events as they unfolded in real time.
 Not only did the videos capture the horror and fear that the students and their families experienced that day, but they proved to be instrumental in the capture and subsequent arrest of the shooter.

 Social media is rapidly becoming a key aspect of emergency response and recovery.
 However, as with most anything having to do with the technology, it is a double-edged sword.
-For all of the benefits that social media brings to EMS, there are some downsides too.
-Emergency services administrators need to learn how to harness the power of social media to ensure the fastest, most appropriate response to any type of incident.
+For all of the benefits that social media brings to emergency management, there are some downsides too.
+Emergency services administrators should learn to harness the power of social media to ensure the fastest, most appropriate response to any type of incident.

 See: Making Social Media Work for First Responders [Webinar]